Undergraduate Course Descriptions & Syllabi

 ---|

-47:202:102 : Criminology (3 credits) This course introduces an examination of the field of criminology.
+47:202:102: Introduction to Criminology (3 credits) This course introduces an examination of the field of criminology.
 Major topics include definitions of, and the basic assumptions that are used to formulate, criminological theories.
-Causes of crime and crime rates, United States and international comparisons, and a review of the current direction of research within the study of crime also discussed.
-Required Course – B.S.
+Causes of crime and crime rates, United States and international comparisons, and a review of the current direction of research within the study of crime are also discussed.
 Course Learning Goals:

 |

-47:202:103 : Introduction to Criminal Justice (3 credits) This course introduces the study of societal responses to crime as well as an explanation of why criminal justice should be thought of as a system are covered in this course.
+47:202:103 : Introduction to Criminal Justice (3 credits) This course introduces the study of societal responses to crime and provides an explanation of why criminal justice should be thought of as a system.
 Specific topics include the study of the people and organizations that make up the criminal justice system including actors such as the police, prosecutors, defense attorneys, judges, and corrections officials.
 Major branches and functions of the criminal justice system including law enforcement and order maintenance, courts and sentencing, and corrections and reentry are covered.
 Required Course – B.S.
 Course Learning Goals:

 |

-47:202:104 : Cutting Edge of Criminology (3 credits) This course features the academic research of faculty members and other active researchers and policymakers involved in the local, national, and international criminal justice scenes present their work to, and field questions from, students.
-Students are offered the opportunity to interact with criminal justice stakeholders and gain knowledge about cutting edge research within the fields of criminology and criminal justice.
+47:202:104 : Cutting Edge of Criminology (3 credits) This course features the research of faculty members and other researchers and policymakers involved in local, national, and international criminal justice..
+It offers an opportunity to interact with criminal justice stakeholders and gain knowledge about cutting edge research within the fields of criminology and criminal justice.
 Course Learning Goals:

 |